 After pouring months into productivity books, devouring productivity podcasts, and experimenting with a myriad of productivity hacks in the last 5 years, these 4 timeless productivity principles work for me, even today.

-To help you address these challenges, this guide will cover the following productivity principles:
+To help you address productivity challenges, this guide will cover the following principles:

 - Visualize Your Ideal Day

 Let’s not waste time, shall we?

 I’m going to let you in on a productivity and time management secret that I should have used much, much earlier: if it’s not on my calendar, it doesn’t get done.
 No exceptions.